fleetwoodmac/FUSEless-Mount-macOS/AlpineDeprecatedMethods.md

-# Alpine GUI Deprecated Methods
+# Alpine GUI Deprecated Methods (see old-lima-templates folder for .yaml's)

 # Mounting Borg backups or Restic repos without FUSE in macOS